 The day before I was to start third grade in a new school, new town and a new country; I found a postcard in my grandmother’s photo album that said I had been in an orphanage?
 I ran to my mother and grandmother and asked if I was adopted?
 My mother sternly responded,“Yes, but I don’t want to talk about it.”
 My grandmother just shook her head.
 I felt my life literally flip upside down with no one to talk to.

 The next morning I was asked to introduce myself.
 I said, “My name is Laural Ann Virtues, I just moved here from Frankfurt Germany, but I just found out that I’m adopted and for all I know I could have been hatched!”
 The class laughed at me and began calling me Hitler’s daughter.
 When I got home I asked my mother who Hitler was and if he could be my father?
 My mother was irate, but refused to talk to me about any of it.
-I was so confused by the secrets that now surrounded my life.
+I was so confused by the secrets that surrounded me.

 My idyllic childhood now felt empty and dark.
 I began asking for the tree spirit to find me so I wouldn’t be alone.
 I sat by every tree near our home and waited for her, but she never appeared.
 I wondered how I was going to help people understand each other better, if I couldn’t even understand myself.